Reverse mentoring in companies: “The world upside down”?

 • Break down the “silos” by establishing pairs that would not necessarily have crossed paths in their activities.

-Reverse mentoring is a key issue in the transformation of companies, as it allows all employees to be involved in the change process and to reinforce the agility and competitiveness of the organization.
+Reverse mentoring is a key factor in corporate transformation, as it helps to involve all employees in the change process, and to boost the organization’s agility and competitiveness.

 Reverse mentoring and professional training

-Reverse mentoring, revealing current developments in business and professional training “.
+Reverse mentoring, revealing current developments in business and vocational training “.

-Reverse mentoring is a concrete example of social learning, as it allows a more experienced employee to learn new skills from a younger employee who is more comfortable with new technologies.
-This training approach is particularly well suited to the rapidly changing world of work, where the skills needed can change rapidly.
+Reverse mentoring is a concrete example of social learning, as it enables a more experienced employee to learn new skills from a younger employee more at ease with new technologies.
+This training approach is particularly well suited to the fast-moving world of work, where the skills required can change rapidly.

 With the latest health crisis, employees are increasingly looking for ways to upgrade their skills in order to renew and adapt.
 Companies must therefore innovate in the area of training to respond to these searches and continue to attract and retain talent.
-In our dedicated article, you will find
+In our dedicated article, discover innovative ways to support your employees in their professional development.

-By adopting a social learning approach, the company can promote the development of skills of all its employees and improve its ability to adapt to changes.
-Reverse mentoring is more than just a training method: it is a catalyst for change in the company, which allows the transformation of challenges related to professional evolution into development opportunities.
+By adopting a social learning approach, a company can promote the skills development of all its employees and improve its ability to adapt to change.

 Overview of current reverse mentoring practices in France

-Flexible, inexpensive and effective, reverse mentoring programs are constantly being developed in companies.
+Flexible, inexpensive and efficient reverse mentoring programs are steadily expanding within companies.
 Recently, Danone, Orange, Accenture, IBM, Axa and the SNCF have set up their programs.
 As diverse as their sectors are, these companies all have the same ambition:

 • Support the digital transformation of the company by drawing the attention of the leaders on the subject and by helping them to better understand the phenomenon